kaidez/kaidez.com/_posts/2013-11-11-wordpress-require.md

 {% prism javascript %}
 // We're only talking about creating one module here but this is
-// the config setup for multiple modules.
-This is what's being
+// the config setup for creating multiple modules.
+This is
-// discussed because it's common practice to use multiple modules
+// what's being discussed because it's common practice to use
-// in a site/app build.
-The process for configuring a single
+// multiple modules in a site/app build.
+The process for
-// module is discussed over at:
+// configuring a single module is discussed over at:
 // http://requirejs.org/docs/api.html#define.

 requirejs.config({